Are Contract Research Organization Jobs Good to Start Your Life Science Career?

 Charles River Laboratories has operations all over the world.
 Advanced Clinical offers services in over 50 countries.

-As expected, CROs are going to tend to share more positive aspects of working for their organizations than negative.
+As expected, people doing contract research organization jobs are going to tend to share more positive aspects of working for their organizations than negative.
 Pay, for example, appears to be about the same between traditional R&D biopharma jobs and equivalent CRO jobs, according to Matas.

 Advanced Clinical’s Matas also points out that in his experience, many research scientists begin their careers with CROs, gain a wide range of experiences and contacts, and then often settle down with a sponsor company located in the city or region where they live.